smat-dev/jinni/README.md

 2.  **`jinni` CLI:**
     *   A command-line tool for manually generating the project context dump.
-    *   Useful feeding context to LLMs via copy-paste or file input.
+    *   Useful for feeding context to LLMs via copy-paste or file input.
 Or pipe the output wherever you need it.

 ## Features